Treatment that delivers better results

 Foot pain is a common problem with a wide range of possible causes.
-Common musculoskeletal causes of foot pain include the following:
+These include:

-- Sprains and strains: Sprains affects ligaments and strains affect muscles.
+- Sprains: Sprains affects ligaments and strains affect muscles.
 They are associated with trauma, or more activity than you are used to.
-The tissues in your foot may have been temporarily stretched or twisted and should will heal within weeks.

 - Gout: A type of arthritis caused by a build-up of uric acid in the body and formation of crystals in the joint of your big toe.
 This causes severe pain and inflammation even at rest.

 - Bunion: A bony swelling at the base of the big toe that can be painful and difficult to walk on.
 Affects women particularly who wear pointed shoes.

 - Plantar fasciitis: Irritation of the tough band of tissue (fascia) that runs under the sole of the foot.
 Symptoms include heel pain first thing in the morning and are associated with walking or running.